Eagle delivers 2 eggs in California nest watched by web cam

-BIG BEAR LAKE, Calif.
-(AP) — A bald eagle has laid two eggs this month in a Southern California nest and nature lovers will watch for the hatchings via an online live feed.
+BIG BEAR LAKE, Calif. — A bald eagle has laid two eggs this month in a Southern California nest and nature lovers will watch for the hatchings via an online live feed.

 Mother eagle Jackie delivered the second egg Saturday afternoon amid a snowstorm near the mountain community of Big Bear east of Los Angeles.
 The first egg came Jan.
 11.